 Tom Liptan is a registered landscape architect and a retired environmental specialist for the City of Portland Bureau of Environmental Services.
 Liptan has assisted numerous municipalities, developers, consultants, multi-state corporations and government agencies with acceptance of ecoroofs and other landscape approaches used for stormwater management and healthy city development.
 His leadership on ecoroofs and green streets has also had an international impact.
 He has lectured and published widely, and is the author of the 2017 book Sustainable Stormwater Management.

-Steffeni Mendoza Gray has more than twenty years of experience in executive nonprofit management, and serves as the intergovernmental relations specialist for the City of Portland, Office of Government Relations.
-She serves on numerous public and private sector policy advisory committees and boards focused on children/family policy, community/economic development, urban design/planning, and education.
+Steffeni Mendoza Gray has extensive professional experience in executive nonprofit management including her current role as the Vice President of Operations for All Hands Raised.
+She serves on numerous public and private sector policy advisory committees and boards focused on children/family policy, community/economic development, urban design/planning (with a focus on the integration of nature and the built environment), and education equity.
 Ms. Gray is also a Senior Fellow of the American Leadership Forum of Oregon.

 Judy BlueHorse Skelton is an educator, herbalist and Tribal Ecological Knowledge activist and practitioner.
 Judy has worked for the Portland Public Schools Title VII Indian Education program, Portland Community College, National College of Naturopathic Medicine, and now serves as a senior lecturer in the PSU Indigenous Nations Studies Program.
 She is also an author and shares widely her passion for native plants, healing through gardening, and traditional foods and health.